AnirudhSubramanyam/RobustOptLagrangianDual.jl/docs/src/index.md

 ## Funding

-This research was supported by the U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research, under Contract DE-AC02-06CH11357.
+This research was supported in part by the U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research, under Contract DE-AC02-06CH11357, and in part by the U.S. National Science Foundation under grant DMS-2229408.